Responding to Climate Change

 CITIZEN MACHINERY PHILIPPINES

-CMP (CITIZEN MACHINARY PHILIPPINES, INC.), a Philippine subsidiary of CITIZEN MACHINARY, purchases electricity used at its business sites from an electricity supplier that generates 100% geothermal power, achieving zero CO2 emissions from electricity generated from naturally occurring energy.
+CITIZEN MACHINERY PHILIPPINES, INC. (CMP), a Philippine subsidiary of CITIZEN MACHINERY, purchases electricity used at its business sites from an electricity supplier that generates 100% geothermal power, achieving zero CO2 emissions from electricity generated from naturally occurring energy.